sebelga/gstore-node-docs/model/get.md

     entities = entities.map(entity => entity.plain());
 });

-// Passing an ancestor path with a string id const ancestors = ['Parent', 'parentName'];
+// Passing an ancestor path with a Kind and a name const ancestors = ['Parent', 'parentName'];
 BlogPost.get('stringId', ancestors).then((entity) => { ... });